xtuml/bridgepoint/doc-bridgepoint/notes/9035_mark_element_name_int.md

   on the user selection.
 From there, the user selects the application model element and are presented with the corresponding features and their values.
-5.2.3  When the features of a given model instance are edited, the model element type shall now be included in the internal data structure.
-When the user "OK"s the marking editor dialog, the data (now including the type) is persisted to ```application.mark```.
+5.2.3  When the features of a given model instance are edited, the model element type shall now be included in the update to the internal data structure.
+When the user "OK"s the marking editor dialog, the data (now including the element type) is persisted to ```application.mark```.
+5.2.4  The element type is now used to index into the internal data.
+To find the exact mark we are looking for, we first get all rows with the desired path.
+Inside this data set we then locate the mark using a combination of the feature name and element type.
+This allows us to uniquely find the exact mark we are looking for.

 5.3  x2m